 Additional programs/activities include Naturalist programs for children and Adults, the operation of an educational nature center and nature trails, and special seasonal programs.

 Significant capital improvements in the parks continue to be made to enhance the enjoyability and accessibility of the facilities provided, while recently expanding the park facilities.

-At Dutchess Stadium, a new state of the art synthetic playing field has been installed in the spring of 2014.
+At Dutchess Stadium, a new state of the art synthetic playing field was installed in the spring of 2014.